projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

 *************
 - Use the `Intel NUC Kit NUC7i7DNHE <https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc7i7dnhe.html>`_.
 - Connect to the serial port as described in :ref:`Connecting to the serial port <connect_serial_port>`.
-- Install Ubuntu 18.04 on your SATA device or on the NVME disk of your NUC.
+- Install Ubuntu 18.04 on your SATA device or on the NVME disk of your Intel NUC.

 Update Ubuntu GRUB
 ******************